Top 10 List of Work Comp Audit Errors

 (570) 963-4635

-Assigned Risk: Administered by the State Workers Insurance Fund to contact see state fund above.
+Assigned Risk: Administered by the State Workers Insurance Fund

-Numerical Exceptions: None, see special notes for additional information.
+Numerical Exceptions: None – See special notes for additional information.

 Individual Waivers Allowed: No

-LLC Members: Excluded from coverage - Section 301(a) of the Workers’ Compensation Act (Act), 77 P.S.
-Section 431, only requires employers to maintain workers’ compensation coverage on their employees.
+LLC Members: Excluded from coverage – Section 301(a) of the Workers Compensation Act (Act), 77 P.S.
+Section 431, only requires employers to maintain workers compensation coverage on their employees.
 Section 104 of the Act, 77 P.S.
-Section 22, states that the “employee” as used in the Act is synonymous with servant and includes “natural persons who perform services for another for a valuable consideration, exclusive of persons whose employment is casual in character and not in the regular course of the business of the employer…” To the extent that LLCs have no employees, i.e., its only workers are members, it has no employees and no workers’ compensation liability.
-However, should a member withdraw from the LLC and become an employee or the business adds a part-time or a full-time employee, it would then be required to insure its workers’ compensation liability.
+Section 22, states that the “employee” as used in the Act is synonymous with servant and includes “natural persons who perform services for another for a valuable consideration, exclusive of persons whose employment is casual in character and not in the regular course of the business of the employer..”
+To the extent that LLCs have no employees, i.e., its only workers are members, it has no employees and no workers compensation liability.
+However, should a member withdraw from the LLC and become an employee or the business adds a part-time or a full-time employee, it would then be required to insure its workers compensation liability.
+If LLC Members elect to be included in coverage the rating payroll used would be – Weekly minimum of $850 and maximum of $2,400 as of 4-1-2016.
+Weekly minimum of $978 and maximum of $2,450 as of 4-1-2017.
+Weekly minimum of $995 and maximum of $2,500 as of 4-1-2018. $1,025 / $2,550 as of 4-1-2019. $1,049 / $2,600 as of 4-1-2020. $1,081 / $2,700 as of 4-1-2021. $1,130 / $2,850 as of 4-1-2022. $1,205 / $3,000 as of 4-1-2023.

 Contractors: Consideration has been given to questions which have arisen regarding the classification procedure for a subcontractor who performs a single type of work on a contracting project or job.
 This situation is illustrated by Code 603, Sewer Construction, where portions of the work such as excavation may be subcontracted.